ibm-cloud-docs/vpc/cli-reference.md

 ### `ibmcloud is instance-volume-attachment`
 {: #instance-volume-attachment}

-View details of a volume attachment of a server instance.
+View details of a volume attachment.

 `ibmcloud is instance-volume-attachment INSTANCE_ID VOLUME_ATTACHMENT_ID [--json]`